Family Place Library & Workshop

-Registration: Free registration is required for the series and is limited to 18 families.
-Registration will be open starting August 5.
-Register by visiting the Children's Desk or by calling the Youth Services Department at 214.509.4906.
+Free registration is required for the series and is limited to 20 families.
 A parent or caregiver must make a commitment to come to the entire 5-week session.
-Each family must have a child that is ages 12 - 48 months (or 1 - 3 years old).
+Each family must have a child that is ages 12 - 36 months.
 Siblings are welcome, but cannot be older than 5 years old.
 Parents will need to make child-care arrangements for children over 5.
 Please note that children under the age of 9 are not allowed in the Library without a parent or caregiver age 16 or older.

 - Child Development

 - Speech Pathology

 - Professional Counseling

 - Music and Movement for babies and toddlers